 While in Washington pursuing your internship, you have the opportunity to enroll in one of two evening seminars that meet on Tuesday/Thursday evenings or Monday/Wednesday evenings from 6:00pm to 8:45pm.
-The featured course for Summer 2016 is Who Will Rule the 21st Century?, taught by Senior Fellow and Director of the Foreign Policy program at the Brookings Institution, Dr. Michael O'Hanlon:
+The featured courses for Summer 2018 are outlined

 Who Will Rule the 21st Century?